Chevrolet Advance Design

 The Advance-Design is a light and medium duty truck series by Chevrolet, their first major redesign after WWII.
 Its GMC counterpart was the GMC New Design.
 It was billed as a larger, stronger, and sleeker design in comparison to the earlier AK Series.
-First available on Saturday, June 28, 1947, these trucks were sold with various minor changes over the years until March 25, 1955, when the Task Force Series trucks replaced the Advance-Design model.
+First available on June 28, 1947, these trucks were sold with various minor changes over the years until March 25, 1955, when the Task Force Series trucks replaced the Advance-Design model.

 The same basic design family was used for all of its trucks including the Suburban, panel trucks, canopy express, and cab overs.
 The cab overs used the same basic cab configuration and similar grille but used a shorter and taller hood and different fenders.
 The unique cab over fenders and hood required a custom cowl area which makes the cab over engine cabs and normal truck cabs incompatible with one another while all truck cabs of all weights interchange.

 From 1947 until 1955, Chevrolet trucks were number one in sales in the United States, with rebranded versions sold at GMC locations.

 While General Motors used this front end sheet metal, and to a slightly lesser extent the cab, on all of its trucks except for the cab overs, there are three main sizes of this truck: the half-, three-quarter-, and full-ton capacities in short and long wheelbase.

 Differences

 1947 - Gasoline tank filler neck on passenger side of bed.
 No vent windows in doors.
 Hood side emblems read "Chevrolet" with "Thriftmaster" or "Loadmaster" underneath.
 Serial numbers: EP 1/2 ton, ER 3/4 ton, & ES 1 ton.
 Radios were first available in Chevrolet trucks as an "in dash" option on the "Advance-Design" body style.

 1948 - Manual transmission shifter now mounted on column instead of floor.
 Serial numbers codes: FP 1/2 ton, FR 3/4 ton, & FS 1 ton.

 Early 1949 - Gasoline tank now mounted upright behind seat in cab; filler neck aft of passenger door handle.
 New serial number codes: GP 1/2 ton, GR 3/4 ton, & GS 1 ton.

 Late 1949 - Hood side emblems no longer read "Thriftmaster" or "Loadmaster", but are now numbers that designate cargo capacity: 3100 on 1/2 ton, 3600 on 3/4 ton, 3800 on 1 ton.
 Serial number codes remain the same as on early 1949.

 1950 - Telescopic shock absorbers replace lever-action type.
 Last year for driver's side cowl vent, its handle is now flat steel, not maroon knob as in previous years.
 New serial number codes: HP 1/2 ton, HR 3/4 ton, & HS 1 ton.

 1951 - Doors now have vent windows.
-Mid-year change from 9-board bed to 8 boards per bed.
-Last year for 80 MPH speedometer, chrome window handle knobs, and chrome wiper knob.
+Mid-year change from a 9-board bed to an 8-board bed.
+Last year for 80 mph speedometer, chrome window handle knobs, and chrome wiper knob.
 New serial number codes: JP 1/2 ton, JR 3/4 ton, & JS 1 ton.